pghvlaans/sbotools/man/index.md

 The pages here are current as of version 1.1 (2024-11-03).
-For versions based on current development, see [current](current/).
+For pages from the master branch, see [post-release](post-release/).

 * [sbocheck(1)](sbocheck.1.md)
     * Fetch the latest version of the upstream SlackBuilds repository; check for version updates, build number changes and out-of-tree installed SlackBuilds.